-You have a right to make decisions your own body, so the choice of whether or not to get a genital piercing is entirely up to you.
-However the best decisions are made with full information about what risks are involved with such procedures and how you can mitigate any consequences.
-You may have heard that genital piercings carry the potential risk of contracting sexually transmitted infections, however you can minimise this risk through a correctly carried out procedure and good aftercare.
+You have a right to make decisions for your own body, so the choice of whether or not to get a genital piercing is entirely up to you.
+However, the best decisions are made with full information about what risks are involved with such procedures and how you can mitigate any consequences.
+You may have heard that genital piercings carry the potential risk of contracting sexually transmitted infections, however, you can minimise this risk through a correctly carried out procedure and good aftercare.

 Firstly, always make sure the piercer is a licensed professional.
 The room they work in should be clean and sanitised and, unless instruments are sterilised in an autoclave, they should be new, sterile disposables that are unopened.
 The jewellery should be in the same sterile unopened state.
 Do not get your piercing done at any location which uses a piercing gun for genital piercing, as most cannot be sterilised in an autoclave.
 The piercer should wash their hands and wear gloves to start the procedure, including while opening the instrumental packages.
 If any of these requirements are not met, or even if it just does not feel right, then go elsewhere.